umer480/kubernetes/deployment-rollout-rollback.md

 `     --> replicas =4 ,   MaxSurge= 0 , Maxunavailable= 4 `

  `    --> replicas =4   , MaxSurge = 2 , Maxunavailable = 0 `

+`With maxUnavailable: 0, old pods are not removed until new ones are ready.`

+`maxSurge: 100%:` up to double the number of pods can temporarily exist.

+**Resource pressure - if maxSurge >>>> / 100%**

+'Adding surge pods might consume CPU/memory, causing old pods to slow down or fail probes, causing them to go NotReady.'

+More pods = more CPU/memory usage.
+This can overload nodes if you don’t have room.

+Cost impact: On autoscaling clusters, a high surge may trigger extra node provisioning.

 ### Deploy or Update a Deployment or change its image/version using a command: